 Achieving Optimum Sustainability

 C&C Development’s mission is to create quality affordable housing that is both attractive and sustainable.
-Two of C&C’s newest multifamily developments — Terraces at Santiago in Santa Ana and Serrano Woods in Orange — have earned Gold LEED certifications, underscoring the company’s commitment to build sustainable housing at every opportunity.
-Established by the U.S. Green Building Council, LEED (Leadership in Energy & Environmental Design) is the nationally accepted benchmark for the design, construction, and operation of high-performance green buildings.
+All of C&C’s new multifamily developments either have LEED designation or are designed for LEED, underscoring the company’s commitment to build sustainable housing at every opportunity. .
 LEED promotes a whole-building approach to sustainability by recognizing performance in five key areas of human and environmental health: sustainable site development, water savings, energy efficiency, materials selection, and indoor environmental quality.